solita/solita.github.com/_posts/2019-04-24-safer-and-cleaner-seas-stm.md

 </route>
 ```

 Few of the other useful standard formats are Port Call Message Format, and Area Exchange Format (S124), which can be used to deliver geolocation information such as specific point or area.
 There's also a specification for generic Text Message Format, to deliver attachments, descriptions, or even chat messages between two parties.
 These together, for example, to share plans and updates on port arrival or departure, nautical warnings on areas to avoid, or to negotiate an optimal route that requires some discussion.
-Digitraffic already has excellent APIs making nautical warnings, so we simply converted that information, and made it available via STM channels in a wider scope.
+Digitraffic APIs (see link at the end) already have nautical warnings available, so we simply converted that information, and made it available via STM channels in a much wider scope.

 ![Testing screen showing list of nautical warnings from Digitraffic, converted to STM S124 Area standard](/img/safer-and-cleaner-seas/nautical_warnings_test_screen.png)